Technion236272/2019a-TakeCare/README.md

 TakeCare is a social Android app written in Java and developed on Android Studio, suitable for all audiences over the age of 13.

 In the app, you choose the role of either a giver or a taker at any given time.
 A giver shares a thing that they own but are not interested in, whereas a taker can browse such things and choose one to schedule a pickup.
+Start a chat with others to schedule pick-ups and recieve notifications for various events, such as when someone makes a request for one of your listings or when a wish-listed item is posted!
 Among the things you can share with others (or express your interest in):
 * Food
 * Furniture